Kuroko's Basketball: Plot

 In the Winter Cup preliminaries, Seirin and Shutoku battle to a draw, forcing Seirin to defeat Kirisaki Daichi High to advance.
-Kirisaki's captain, Makoto Hanamiya, employs ruthless tactics as a member of the Uncrowned Kings, but Seirin overcomes these underhanded methods to secure their Winter Cup berth.
+Kirisaki's captain, Makoto Hanamiya, a member of the Uncrowned Kings, employs ruthless tactics, but Seirin overcomes these underhanded methods to secure their Winter Cup berth.
 The tournament begins with a rematch against Touhou Academy.
 Kagami, now more determined than ever, pushes himself to surpass Aomine.
 Through Kuroko's newly developed Vanishing Drive and Kagami's refined teamwork, Seirin achieves a historic victory, marking Aomine's first-ever loss.
 The defeat rekindles Aomine's passion for the sport, dispelling his disillusionment with basketball.

 Next, Seirin confronts Yōsen High, anchored by Atsushi Murasakibara's towering defense.
 Murasakibara's physical dominance initially stifles Seirin's offense, but Kagami unlocks the Zone, matching his opponent's power and leading Seirin to victory.
 Though defeated, Murasakibara gains a newfound respect for the game, inspired by Kagami's relentless drive.

 The final challenge arrives against Rakuzan High, led by Seijuro Akashi, the Generation of Miracles' formidable leader.
 Akashi's Emperor Eye allows him to anticipate and control every play, overwhelming both Kagami and Kuroko.
 However, Kagami enters the "true Zone" with Kuroko as his gatekeeper, while Kuroko perfects his Phantom Shot.
 Together, they dismantle Rakuzan's dominance, securing victory in the Winter Cup and cementing Seirin as Japan's top high school team.

 Following the tournament, the Generation of Miracles begin to reconcile their fractured relationships, rediscovering the joy of basketball beyond mere individual supremacy.
 Kuroko fulfills his ambition not by standing in the spotlight, but by ensuring his teammates shine brightest together.

 Media

 Manga

-Written and illustrated by Tadatoshi Fujimaki, Kuroko's Basketball was serialized in the shōnen manga anthology Weekly Shōnen Jump from December 8, 2008 to September 1, 2014.
-The 275 individual chapters were collected and published into 30 tankōbon volumes by its publisher Shueisha, the first on April 3, 2009 and the last on December 4, 2014.
+Written and illustrated by Tadatoshi Fujimaki, Kuroko's Basketball was serialized in the shōnen manga anthology Weekly Shōnen Jump from December 8, 2008, to September 1, 2014.
+The 275 individual chapters were collected and published into 30 tankōbon volumes by its publisher Shueisha, the first on April 3, 2009, and the last on December 4, 2014.
 A crossover chapter between the series and Kawada's Hinomaru Sumo, with a script written by Ichirō Takahashi, was published in the magazine on November 9, 2015.
 Kawada was formerly an assistant to Fujimaki on Kuroko's Basketball.

 Fujimaki began a sequel titled Kuroko's Basketball: Extra Game (黒子のバスケ EXTRA GAME) in Jump Next! on December 29, 2014.
 On December 27, 2015, Tadashi announced that he will end Kuroko's Basketball: Extra Game manga in the next issue in early March 2016.
 At their New York Comic Con panel, North American publisher Viz Media announced their license to the manga.
 They began releasing the series in 2-in-1 editions in 2016.